 I'm a fairly hard worker so I made ground quickly except for in my drawing class.
 I found out how the support of an instructor or "lack there of" can have a huge impact on a student.
 I was interested in realism and drawing pictures of Jim Morrison and Jerry Garcia, while my instructor wanted us to make...well I'm still not quite sure what he wanted but I was not producing it.

 I think one of the reasons I decided to be a high school art teacher was because of the huge effect that art had on my own life.
 It created inspiration for me at a time that all hope seemed to be lost.
 It helped me to find balance in my life.

 The first thing that I decided once I left college was that I would never again make artwork that is not true to me, or to please someone else or to make a sale.
 As I started my teaching career I also wanted to give my students strong drawing skills while at the same time encouraging them to be creative while following their own passions and interests with every piece they create.
 I don't want to force my students to make artwork that I like, I try to help them make artwork that they can be proud of and that represents their personalities.

 Secondly, I wanted my students to see that I was passionate about the subject that I teach, and to see that being an art teacher/artist was a part of who I am and not just this cool job were you get summer vacations off.

 Music has been a huge influence for my artwork, especially the energy that is created by a great live performance.
 An interest in music came into my life in college at the time that I was trying to create a new identity for myself.
-I have had many "obsessions" as my music tastes changed over the years.
+I have had many musical "obsessions" as my tastes changed over the years.